AlexPof/ur3-viz/README.md

 The texts of the tablets exhibit repeatable patterns, which makes it an interesting, though challenging, task for a data science project.

+*Please note that the proposed visualizations are best viewed with Chrome or Firefox.
+Compatibility with Internet Explorer and Microsoft Edge is not guaranteed*

 ## Transactional network

 This project currently aims at identifying two-parties transactions, and building the corresponding transactional network.